 Tools & Calculators

-For people watching their weight, keeping track of calories is an important practice.
-If a person eats more calories than he or she burns each day, weight gain will occur.
+For people watching their weight, keeping track of calories may be an important practice.
+If a person consumes more calories than they burn each day, weight gain will occur.
 On the other hand, if more calories are burned than are consumed on a daily basis, weight loss transpires.
 Knowing how many calories your body needs each day is the first step in managing your weight.